 When we forgive someone, we aren’t saying what the other person did was acceptable or that they are off the hook.
 Nor does it negate the pain that you have suffered.
 But consider the cost of holding onto the pain, the energy and emotion you give that hurt throughout the day or the sleep you lose.
 Without forgiveness, inner peace is impossible.

 While, you might not be able to change the actions, behaviors or opinions of others, you can choose to forgive.
 Forgiveness is not only done for the sake of the one you are forgiving, but for your own sake, so you do not have to live with that burden.

-Prayers for Hope and Forgiveness
+Prayers for Freedom in Forgiveness

 Choosing forgiveness means you will have to go to God for the power of forgiveness.
 It may take time and a lot of prayers before you decide to forgive and let go, but ultimately we forgive because holding onto grievances isn’t what God wants for our lives.
 We must ask Him to change our hearts towards that person and to help us see them through His eyes.
 It means choosing to go to God to find help and comfort instead of dwelling on past hurts.
 Forgiveness means you are making a choice to let go of the pain.
 The power we get to move on and find peace comes from the Holy Spirit.